NASA Launches KalamSat: World's Lightest And Smallest Satellite Made By Indian Teen

 KalamSat: How And When Was It Created?

-Eighteen-year-old Rifath Sharook, developed the satellite as part of a worldwide competition called Cubes in Space, which was held in collaboration with NASA.
-As part of the competition, students from several countries across the globe were tasked with creating a small device, which would be space worthy.
+Eighteen-year-old Rifath Sharook developed the satellite as part of a worldwide competition called Cubes in Space, which was held in collaboration with NASA.
+As part of the competition, students from several countries across the globe were tasked with creating a small device that would be space-worthy.
 The students were also told that the winning entry would be sent out into the great unknown to conduct research.

-It was at this time that Sharook built the device using 3D-printed carbon fiber and unsurprisingly, the mini satellite managed to impress the judges and went on to become the best creation.
+It was at this time that Sharook built the device using 3D-printed carbon fiber, and unsurprisingly, the mini satellite managed to impress the judges and went on to become the best creation.

 “It will have a new kind of on-board computer and eight indigenous built-in sensors to measure acceleration, rotation and the magnetosphere of the earth,” Sharook said after KalamSat was selected by NASA to be carried to space aboard a rocket in June.